Managed IT for offices that want stable, predictable systems

 • Systems have grown without structure

-• You want predictable support instead of reacting to problems
+• You want predictable support instead of reactive fixes

 How support is handled

 1. 1.
 Understand your setup.
-We start by getting a clear picture of how your systems are set up.
+We document how your systems are configured.

 2. 2.
-Maintain and support.
-We monitor, maintain, and handle issues as they come up.
+Stabilize and maintain.
+We monitor, patch, and handle issues as they come up.

 3. 3.
-Keep things stable.
-We address problems at the root and keep your systems organized over time.
+Keep it organized.
+We address root causes and keep the environment clean over time.

 A structured approach to support

-Support is provided during business hours, and the scope is based on your systems and agreement.
+Support is provided during business hours, with response prioritized by business impact.
 Larger changes or project work are scoped separately.

 We stay flexible where it makes sense, but the structure stays consistent.